Images

 1 Thessalonians 5:1-6 But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 But ye, brethren, are not in darkness, that that day should overtake you as a thief.
 Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness.
 Therefore let us not sleep, as do others; but let us watch and be sober.

 Messiah Yeshua is coming again.
-So much is happening in the Earth - severe drought in the East, floods in the Mid-West, an increase of Hurricanes and their damage in the Gulf Region, gas shortages, Abortion on the rise, Gay Marriage, Wars & Rumors of Wars.
+So much is happening in the Earth - severe drought in the east, floods in the mid-west, an increase of hurricanes and their damage in the Gulf Region, gas shortages, abortion on the rise, gay marriage, wars & rumors of wars.
 All the signs point to it being soon.
 Be ready!

 Monthly Prayer for Israel